Tales of Destiny 2: Reception

 Namco had high expectations for Destiny 2, anticipating sales of 600,000 units.
 During its debut week, Destiny 2 reached the top of Japanese gaming sales charts: according to different sources, it sold between just over 498,000 (Famitsu) and under 558,000 (Dengeki) units.
 For the next three weeks, it remained in second place on the charts behind Pokémon Ruby and Sapphire, accumulating sales of over 603,000.
 By January 2003, the game had sold over 702,000 units, becoming the eighth best-selling game within that period.
 The PlayStation 2 version of Tales of Destiny 2 has shipped 977,000 copies worldwide as of December 2007, being the second most successful title in the series at the time.
 The PSP version sold 73,000 copies in its first week, ranking second in weekly video games sales.
 By the following week, it had dropped to #25.
 By the end of 2007, the game had sold just under 115,000 units, reached 146th place in the five hundred top-selling games of the year.
 In South Korea, the game reached #10 in the country's gaming sales charts.
 Worldwide shipments of the port as recorded by Namco have reached 129,000 units.

 Famitsu Weekly found the story enjoyable, though noted that those who had played Destiny would get more enjoyment out of it, and praised the voice acting.
 They also found the gameplay and pacing enjoyable, positively noting the option to auto-battle.
 The game ranked as the 89th all-time favorite game in a 2006 Famitsu readers poll.
-Japanese website Game Impress Watch found the story impressive, citing its use of time travel and the continued use of Destinys world and lore.
+Japanese website Game Watch found the story impressive, citing its use of time travel and the continued use of Destinys world and lore.
 The gameplay, mini-games and customization options was also generally praised, with the reviewer recommending the title to players of the series.
-RPGFan's Woojin Lee was also positive, praising the gameplay despite the very high encounter rate, and was pleased that an auto-battle option was included.
+RPGFans Woojin Lee was also positive, praising the gameplay despite the very high encounter rate, and was pleased that an auto-battle option was included.
 One point that received a more mixed response was the game's music, with the exception of the opening song.
 In a preview for IGN, David Smith was generally positive about the game.
 While he disliked the art style and its low-tech look compared to its hardware, he found the gameplay enjoyable and the opening parts of the story fairly relatable.
 He ended by hoping that Namco would put the effort into localizing the title.